 - Delay collecting Social Security until at least Full Retirement Age, and consider delaying until 70 years of age for maximum benefits

-If you can pull from these buckets accordingly, then you will undoubtedly maximize your full retirement potential.
+If you can pull from these buckets accordingly, then you will undoubtedly maximize your full portfolio income.

 What are some of the drawdown tactics you have either implemented or have planned to maximize your portfolio income during retirement?